leandrocrs/react-js-logger/README.md

 # react-js-logger
-React hooks and utilities to make easier use JS-Logger
+React binds and utilities to make easier use JS-Logger